‘We believe we’re going to win this Cup again’: Sounders remain confident and focused ahead of MLS Cup match with Columbus Crew

 Nagbe is crucial to Columbus’ play in the midfield while Santos is the club’s second-leading scorer.

 “If it’s the first time that you’ve dealt with that, then yeah, it’s a shock,” Crew coach Caleb Porter said.
 “But we’ve dealt with it a lot.
-Obviously losing those two guys is a little bit different, obviously, because they’re really key.
+Obviously losing those two guys is a little bit different because they’re really key.
 But you never know what you’re going to get, certainly in this year.
 At times it’s been a war of attrition for everyone.
 We’re kind of conditioned to that otherwise, like some teams, we would’ve crumbled and not been able to deal with it.
 We’ve dealt with it really well and I’m very proud of this group for that.”

 Schmetzer said he didn’t alter training or his game-day strategy based on Columbus being without Nagbe and Santos for the championship match.